Idan404/Idan404/README.md

 - Secure a role in **network engineering or cybersecurity**, applying my growing skills while continuing to evolve in both fields.
 - **Collaborate with fellow professionals** and security enthusiasts to share knowledge and work on exciting projects.
-- **Break into the world of penetration testing** and help secure organizations by identifying and mitigating security vulnerabilities.

 ## 📫 Let's Connect!